 - A. Section 01230, Excavation and Backfill

 - B. Section 01240, Trench Excavation Safety

 - C. Section 01350, Hydrotesting and Disinfection

 - D. Section 02670, Ductile Iron Fittings

 - E. Section 02680, Joint Restraints and Thrust Blocking

+- 1.4 REFERENCE STANDARDS

 - A. Reference Standards: Comply with applicable provisions and recommendations of the following, except as otherwise shown or specified: - 1.
 AWWA C104, Cement-Mortar Lining for Ductile-Iron Pipe and Fittings for Water. - 2.
 AWWA C105, Polyethylene Encasement for Ductile-Iron Piping for Water and Other Liquids. - 3.
-AWWA C110, Ductile-Iron and Gray-Iron Fittings,3 inches through 48 inches, for Water and Other Liquids. - 4.
+AWWA C110, Ductile-Iron and Gray-Iron Fittings, 3 inches through 48 inches, for Water and Other Liquids. - 4.
 AWWA C111, Rubber-Gasket Joints for Ductile-Iron Pressure Pipe and Fittings. - 5.
 AWWA C115, Flanged Ductile-Iron Pipe with Threaded Flanges. - 6.
-ANSI A21.50, Standard for Thickness Design of Ductile-Iron Pipe. - 7.
-ANSI A 21.51, Standard for Ductile-Iron Pipe, Centrifugally Cast, for Water and Other Liquids - 8.
-ANSI B16.1, Cast Iron Pipe Flanges and Flanged Fittings. - 9.
-ANSI B18.2.1, Square and Hex Bolts and Screws Inch Series, Including Hex Cap Screws and Lag Screws. - 10.
-ANSI B18.2.2, Square and Hex Nuts. - 11.
-ASTM A 307, Specification for Carbon Steel Bolts and Studs, 60,000 psi Tensile Strength. - 12.
-ASTM A 354, Specification for Quenched and Tempered Alloy Steel Bolts, Studs and Other Externally Threaded Fasteners.

-- A. Submit Manufacturer's certificate of conformance with Standards. - B. Submit Manufacturer's drawings and data sheets for material to be supplied under this section.
-Indicate sizes and types to be installed. - C. Submit Manufacturer's specifications for marker tape.

-1.6 DELIVERY, STORAGE AND HANDLING

-- A. During shipping, delivery and installation of pipe and accessories, handle in a manner as to ensure a sound, undamaged condition. - B. Exercise particular care not to injure pipe coatings.
+ANSI B16.1, Cast Iron Pipe Flanges and Flanged Fittings. - 7.
+ANSI B18.2.1, Square and Hex Bolts and Screws Inch Series, Including Hex Cap Screws and Lag Screws. - 8.
+ANSI B18.2.2, Square and Hex Nuts. - 9.
+ASTM A 307, Specification for Carbon Steel Bolts and Studs, 60,000 psi Tensile Strength. - 10.
+ASTM A 354, Specification for Quenched and Tempered Alloy Steel Bolts, Studs and Other Externally Threaded Fasteners. - 1.5 SUBMITTALS - A. Submit Manufacturer's certificate of conformance with Standards. - B. Submit Manufacturer's drawings and data sheets for material to be supplied under this section.
+Indicate sizes and types to be installed. - C. Submit Manufacturer's specifications for marker tape. - 1.6 DELIVERY, STORAGE AND HANDLING - A. During shipping, delivery and installation of pipe and accessories, handle in a manner as to ensure a sound, undamaged condition. - B. Exercise particular care not to injure pipe coatings.

-2.1 DUCTILE IRON PIPE

-- A. Ductile iron pipe for water applications shall be in full compliance with ANSI/NSF 61.
-Manufacturers shall maintain their NSF certification for the duration of the Contract and any extensions thereof. - B. All pipes thickness and outside diameter of pipe for water usage shall conform to Table 1 (Standard dimensions of push-on-joint and mechanical-joint ductileiron pipe) and Table 2 (Dimensions for special thickness classes of push-onjoint ductile-iron pipe and mechanical-joint ductile-iron pipe) from ANSI/AWWA Standard C151/A21.51 for the following sizes.
-The pressure class specified is the minimum permitted.
+- 2.1 DUCTILE IRON PIPE - A. Ductile iron pipe shall conform to ANSI/AWWA Standard C151/A21.51 or latest revision thereof. - B. Ductile iron pipe for water applications shall be in full compliance with ANSI/NSF 61.
+Manufacturers shall maintain their NSF certification for the duration of the Contract and any extensions thereof.

+C. All pipes thickness and outside diameter of pipe for water usage shall conform to Table 1 (Standard dimensions of push-on-joint and mechanical-joint ductileiron pipe) and Table 2 (Dimensions for special thickness classes of push-onjoint ductile-iron pipe and mechanical-joint ductile-iron pipe) from ANSI/AWWA Standard C151/A21.51 for the following sizes.
+(The pressure class specified is the minimum permitted):